KattaGowri/wicechoice/README.md

 To address these challenges, WiseChoice harnesses the power of machine learning, deep learning, and natural language processing.

-1.Evaluating Product Quality
-To determine the quality of a product, reviews associated with the product are to be extensively analyzed.
+Evaluating Product Quality to determine the quality of a product, reviews associated with the product are to be extensively analyzed.
 However, reviews present their own set of challenges:

         1) The sheer volume of reviews for each product can be overwhelming.
         2) The presence of fake reviews, which can be categorized into: